 I found this note, nailed onto a tree on my front lawn.
 I really don’t know how to describe it.
 I’ll just let you read it yourself.

 I saw you today.
 It was your birthday.
-You didn’t see me, you hardly ever do these days.
+You didn’t see me.
+You hardly ever do these days.

 Your skin looked so nice and healthy, and your eyes, they were the most beautiful I’d ever seen them.

 You’ve grown so much.
-I remember how you different used to look when you were younger.
+I remember how different you used to look when you were younger.

 I remember the day I first met you.

 It was four years ago.
-I was sitting on my desk, head down, listening to the teacher rattling off names for attendance.
+I was sitting at my desk, head down, listening to the teacher rattling off names for attendance.
 The teacher called out a name I didn’t recognize, and a stranger’s voice answered behind me.
 Was there a new student?

 The teacher didn’t pause for a second, just continued calling out name after name.
 I turned my head to where the voice had come from.